atrigomv/sensitive_checker/README.md

 # Sensitive Checker

 ### Introduction
-Script based on AWS Boto3 SDK which analyzes S3 buckets in order to find sensitive information storage on there.
+Script based on AWS Boto3 SDK which analyzes S3 buckets in order to find sensitive information storage on it.
 It has been devoloped to be included within a pipeline and can be executed on demand as well.
 By default, the script analyzes all S3 buckets within an account (a single bucket can be reviewed isolated using "-b" parameter), and as result of it a group of risks are raised and a csv report is created.
 Below it is shown the different checks executed by the tool:
 <em>
 * Presence of key store files.